 Add dice zucchini, artichoke hearts, and Cannelini beans, stir to combine.
 Over medium-low heat, simmer for another 45 minutes until the sauce reduces slightly and thickens.
 Turn the heat off before adding 2 tablespoons of fresh oregano leaves, stir to combine.

 To serve, I like to spoon a good helping of orzo pasta in the bottom of a porcelain bowl.
 Ladle the Caponata Chili on top, garnish with a few oregano leaves, from my garden, then finish with freshly grated Parmigiano-Reggiano cheese.
-I have to tell you it’s not your traditional chili but if you love Caponata-style dishes, then you’ll definitely love my Caponata Chili.
+I have to tell you it’s not your traditional chili but if you love Caponata-style dishes, then you’ll definitely love this dish.
+There you have it, my Caponata Chili.

 *Deglaze is the process of diluting sediments in (a pan) in order to make a gravy or sauce.